MichaelCurrin/primevue-frontend-quickstart/README.md

 ## Documentation

-How to use this template to make or extend a project.
+> How to use this template to make or extend a project

 Plus more info on this project, PrimeVue and Vue.

 <div align="center">